 Students will learn how to independently work on a research paper.
 Thus, the seminar paper also serves as preparation for a master thesis.
 Furthermore, students learn how to present research results and how to contribute to scientific discussions.
 In an examplary seminar, students will present their own paper, discuss another student's paper, and participate actively in the classroom discussions.
 The detailed set-up of the seminar sessions is subject to the individual chairs' policies.

 Topics will be uploaded to the individual websites of the participating chairs.

-Topics will be presented by the participating chairs.
+Topics will be presented by the participating chairs via Zoom.
 Schedule:

 Students should submit an online application form indicating their preferences.
-Please use the link provided below to join the Ilias group for the seminar applications and follow the instruction there.
+The link to the corresponding Ilias group will be provided here.